icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 The flight model of the electrically heated windshield was mounted in the right front windshield frame of a four-place cabin monoplane (fig. 2).

 ![Figure 2.
-Electrically heated windshield model mounted in an airplane whindshield for flight tests.
+Electrically heated windshield model mounted in an airplane windshield for flight tests.
 The main windshield is cut out to permit the insertion of the heated model.
 ](images/NACA-SR-130/Figure 2.png)